Engine Lubrication, Part VI

 Fluctuating oil pressure

 This can be an indication that the oil level is getting low and the pump is drawing air from either the in- or external sump.
 A failing scavenge pump may cause oil not being transferred to the external sump.
-On the Rotax 9 series engine the pressure sensor is a resistive type mounted on the engine near the oil pump and due to vibrations from the engine the sensor will eventually fail while indicating increasing fluctuating pressures.
-Newer engines from Rotax use a different type of sensor which does not fail so quickly.
+On the Rotax 9 series engine the pressure sensor is a resistive type mounted on the engine near the oil pump and due to vibrations from the engine the sensor it will eventually fail while indicating increasing fluctuating pressures.
+Newer engines from Rotax use a different type of sensor which does not fail so quickly, get one of those!

 Usually caused by a faulty pressure relief valve or failing oil pressure sensor (more likely).
 An oil pressure which is too high may cause seals to blow out resulting in a heavy loss of oil.